About me

 Neznakhin case

-By judgment of 6 April 2023, the Court found a violation of the applicant’s freedom of peaceful assembly, as he was treated as a participant in a march, declared illegal, in support of a journalist.
+By judgment of 6 April 2023, the Court found a violation of the applicant’s freedom of peaceful assembly, as he had been deemed to be a participant in a march in support of a journalist that had been declared illegal.

 Application